ngcp-project/ngcp-project.github.io/src/content/docs/gcs/User Interface/UI Components/cameras.md

 #### Implementation

-The styling isn't particularly great but it gets the job done.

-Both layouts exist at once, but are rendered based on a v-if statement.
+Both camera layouts exist at once, but are rendered based on a v-if statement.
 The string reference `layout.value` will store which layout is currently selected.

 The FPV camera server repeatedly outputs an image, so we use an `img` tag to display the camera.
 If the server is offline (if `v-if="feed.src"` is false), a Skeleton component takes up the space where the camera feed should be.